We get this question a lot: “Can you put affiliate links in recipes?”

 Go to a post with a Tasty Recipes recipe card or add a new one.
 Then click Edit Tasty Recipe.

+Scroll down to the Equipment section.
 Start typing keywords (like “Cast Iron Skillet” or “Slow Cooker”), and your Tasty Links will automatically show up.
-Just click on the tool you want to add.
+Click to add.

 6. Create a featured link block (Optional)